rubyonracetracks/tutorial-rails-rubymn2/02-05-user_gravatar_edit.md

 * Enter the command "test1".
 Now all tests should pass.

 ### Wrapping Up
-* ENter the command "sh git_check.sh".
+* Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```
 git add .